terminal29/Simple-OpenVR-Driver-Tutorial/README.md

 # Hip locomotion branch

+**Owotrack now has hip-locomotion built in, meaning you dont have to download this to use with owotrack!
+Just follow the instructions on the owotrack discord!**

 Navigation in VR using hip orientation.
 You need a hip tracker that provides orientation information, which can be a vive tracker, apriltag trackers or a phone with owotrack!

 For help or questions, write into hip-locomotion related channels on my [discord](https://discord.gg/CSnp8AB3yy)!